semgrep/bento/README.md

 ## Help and Community
 - Need help or want to share feedback?
 Reach out to us at [support@r2c.dev](mailto:support@r2c.dev).
 We’d love to hear from you! 💌
 - Join #bento in our [community Slack](https://join.slack.com/t/r2c-community/shared_invite/enQtNjU0NDYzMjAwODY4LWE3NTg1MGNhYTAwMzk5ZGRhMjQ2MzVhNGJiZjI1ZWQ0NjQ2YWI4ZGY3OGViMGJjNzA4ODQ3MjEzOWExNjZlNTA) for support, to talk with other users, and share feedback. 🤝
-- We’re fortunate to benefit from the contributions and work of the open source community and great projects such as [Bandit](https://pypi.org/project/bandit/), [ESLint](https://eslint.org/), [Flake8](https://pypi.org/project/flake8/), and their plugins. 🙏
+- We’re fortunate to benefit from the contributions of the open source community and great projects such as [Bandit](https://pypi.org/project/bandit/), [ESLint](https://eslint.org/), [Flake8](https://pypi.org/project/flake8/), and their plugins. 🙏

 ## License and Legal
 Please refer to the [terms and privacy document](https://github.com/returntocorp/bento/blob/master/PRIVACY.md).